mech-lang/notebook/README.md

 A graphical interface for Mech using a notebook metaphor.
 Mech notebook presents the world as a grid of cells, into which you can log data, write queries over that data, collect and write notes, draw interfaces, and design visualizations.

+*Note: Right now the editor is a text area and a region that draws program output, but this will eventually evolve into the above vision.*

 ## Building and Running

 Download and install [NodeJS](https://nodejs.org) and then run